lionscribe/libphonenumber-android/README.md

 # Before you start

- - Add the following to your module build.gradle file in the dependencies section;
+ 1. Add the following to the dependencies section of your module's build.gradle file;
-     - If you only need phonelibnumber, add; `implementation 'com.lionscribe.open.libphonenumber:libphonenumber:8.12.18.1'`
+     - If you only need phonelibnumber add;
+     `implementation 'com.lionscribe.open.libphonenumber:libphonenumber:8.12.18.1'`
-     - If you need phonelibnumber and offline-geocoder, add; `implementation 'com.lionscribe.open.libphonenumber:geocoder:8.12.18.1'`
+     - If you need phonelibnumber and offline-geocoder add; `implementation 'com.lionscribe.open.libphonenumber:geocoder:8.12.18.1'`
      - Do NOT add both!

- - In your code, you should call `PhoneNumberUtil.init(context)`, before any call to `getInstance()`, preferably in the Application class.
+ 2. In your code, you should call `PhoneNumberUtil.init(context)`, before any call to `getInstance()`, preferably in the Application class.
 Alternately, you can use the `getInstance(context)` method.

 # Quick Examples